maple18661959396/ISAR_CV_NET/README.md

 ## Acknowledgments

+Thanks for the in-depth exploration of convolutional vector neural networks (CVNN) within the framework of TensorFlow proposed in article [arXiv:2302.08286 [stat.ML]](https://doi.org/10.48550/arXiv.2302.08286) and the comprehensive derivation of its theoretical basis.

-I would like to express my gratitude to my teacher Sirui Tian, my senior fellow apprentice Chen Chen, and all my peers in the research group for their guidance and assistance.
+I would also like to express my gratitude to my teacher Sirui Tian, my senior fellow apprentice Chen Chen, and all my peers in the research group for their guidance and assistance.